 FNMA LIBOR is one of a number of widely-used 'flavors' of LIBOR.
 The index history shown here was commonly used as an index on residential mortgages.
 The daily LIBOR index, published by The Wall Street Journal, is not directly related to the monthly point-in-time Fannie Mae version shown below.

 FNMA LIBOR was discontinued with the June 2007 values.
 See here for the explanation.
 For continuity purposes, HSH produces a replacement index.

-The Fannie Mae LIBOR rates are determined from information that is available as of 11:00 a.m.
+Fannie Mae LIBOR rates were formerly determined from information that was available as of 11:00 a.m.
 (London Time) on the second to last business day of each month.
-Fannie Mae makes these rates available by the last business day of each month.
+Fannie Mae made these rates available by the last business day of each month.

 LIBOR is an abbreviation for "London Interbank Offered Rate," and is the interest rate offered by a specific group of London banks for U.S. dollar deposits of a stated maturity.
 LIBOR is used as a base index for setting rates of some adjustable rate financial instruments, including Adjustable Rate Mortgages (ARMs).